Abhimanue-rajesh/Template-Django/README.md

 pip install -r requirements.txt
 ```

-**Setting up mysql database server**

-1. Download and install xampp for windows
-2. Run the apache and mysql services
-3. Open the admin panel for mysql
-4. Create a data base named  ***pulse_flow***
-5. Import the sql file to the database

 **Running the project in your local system**

 Before running ensure that the :
 1. Virtual Environment is activated
-2. Mysql is up and running

 Run Migrations